-(Pocket-lint) - Microsoft offers eight different devices within its Surface portfolio, which makes the task of picking the right laptop, 2-in-1 or all-in-one pretty daunting.
+(Pocket-lint) - Microsoft offers six different devices within its Surface portfolio, which makes the task of picking the right laptop, 2-in-1 or all-in-one pretty daunting.

 The good news is that it's not as complicated as it first seems, and, to help you figure out the differences between them all, we've provided both a quick summary of the Surface devices and a bit more detail on our experiences testing them.

 Just so you know, this lineup doesn't include the business-orientated Surface Hub interactive whiteboard, or the Android-based Surface Duo 2.

 • The Surface Pro 9 is a Windows 11 2-in-1 PC with a detachable keyboard, but it's definitely not for people who want a conventional laptop.
 It retains the same design as the last couple of generations but the internals have been updated including Intel's 12th-generation Core processors.

 • The Surface Pro 9 lineup now includes a 5G-capable version running on a Qualcomm processor.
 This class of device previously fell under the Surface Pro X branding, but now both are named Surface Pro and share the same chassis.

 • The Surface Go 3 is a 10.5-inch touchscreen tablet that, at first glance, looks like a smaller Surface Pro, but it's a little more portable and has less powerful processors - such as the Intel Core m3 and Pentium.
 Microsoft is targeting Apple iPad users and Chromebook users with this device, as it's the smallest Surface available and the cheapest.

 • The Surface Laptop 5 is a traditional clamshell laptop, still with a touchscreen.
 It's available in 13.5 and 15-inch versions and is an upgraded version of the Surface Laptop 4, with new internals including Intel's 12th-generation processors.